Lyxavier/streamkeys/README.md

 I have spend many hours debugging and testing this to work, There are some sites that I have not tested this on.

 I mainly used it as a youtube media controller, If there's enough want for certain sites that have errors or don't work, let me know.

+Half the option features do not work, This is next on my list to fix.

 ## Installation